krenak/AndyInCodeland/README.md

 ## How to contribute

-As all geeks and TI professionals - with emphasis to FLOSS community - I'd suggest to use [Git](https://git-scm.com/book/en/v2) as main driver here, for a variety of reasons.
+All geeks and TI professionals - with emphasis to FLOSS community - suggest to use [Git](https://git-scm.com/book/en/v2) as main driver here, for a variety of reasons.
 If is a worrisome source for you, [here are some tips to get going using Git](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).
 For fast-fowarding-back-to-the-future abilities, you could get to assist this blog by reproducing the following steps below.

 ### Managing local repoistory